prbtkr19/bike_sharing_assignment/README.md

 Click on Code button and then click on Download ZIP
 OR
-Use `git clone https://github.com/ContentUpgrad/Linear-Regression.git` command on your terminal if git is installed in your machine.
+Use `https://github.com/prbtkr19/bike_sharing_assignment.git` command on your terminal if git is installed in your machine.

 ### What is where?